 The 'Local Outcomes Improvement Plan' is the primary strategic plan for all the Community Planning Partners in East Dunbartonshire.
 It describes why and how we will work together to organise and provide services that tackle inequalities.
 It includes a set of 10 year goals on matters like employment and health.

-Our Prioritising our Services, Prioritising our resources approach to strategic planning articulates the high level priorities for the Council across all service areas and maps how they have been informed from the Local Outcomes Improvement Plan (LOIP) that informs all partnership activity in East Dunbartonshire.
+Our East Dunbartonshire Forward in Partnership approach to strategic planning articulates the high level priorities across all service areas, these priorities have been informed from the Local Outcomes Improvement Plan (LOIP) and through engagement with our communities